yoginderbagga/interview-questions-devops/azure-devops.md

 NOTE: There are many times when an external server like GitHub actions went down or a linter failed or if the designation infrastructure rejected the deployment.
 Example of Target environments are : `` Kubernetes Cluster``, ``Cloud Platforms : Azure, AWS, GCP`` or ``Environment Tier: Stage/UAT or Production``

 ANSWER:
 ``First I would identify whether the failure is in the pipeline itself or in the target environment.
+I would locate the failed stage, review the exact logs, and verify the recent changes made and validate the credentials or dependencies.
+Once I isolate the root of the issue, I would remediate it, verify the deployment and then determine whether need a preventive action"

+Then stop.